 Another reason to test is to remove banner blindness.
 When people constantly see the same ads from a brand, they become accustomed to them and no longer really “see” them.
 When that happens you’re just wasting money.

-When it comes to testing, many people think of A/B testing, or single group testing, which I wrote about in an earlier post.
+When it comes to testing, many people think of A/B testing, or single group testing.
 It talked about the higher click through rates and improved quality scores that can result from testing the various components of your ad.
 (Please note that post was written for the classic ads rather than the expanded text ads, but the principles of testing one thing at a time still apply).

 Single Group Testing